bitcoindevkit/bitcoindevkit.org/content/blog/2021/descriptor_based_paper_wallet.md

 ## BDK

 Any descriptor based wallet could be used to check the balance of and sweep the funds from Grandma's paper wallet.
 For this post we'll demonstrate use the [bdk-cli] tool to do these steps.
-Another area where [bdk-cli] could be used with [rust-paper-wallet] is to compile a more complicated miniscript spending policy into a descriptor, but we'll stick with our original descriptor from above.
+Another area where [bdk-cli] could be used with [Rusty Paper Wallet] is to compile a more complicated miniscript spending policy into a descriptor, like we have done in the [spending policy demo post].

 ## Funding tx